 Yes.
 You're using a legitimate telecom path, not spoofing.
 Follow each platform's account rules and local laws.

 Usually under 5 seconds.
-VOIP often runs 5 to 10+ seconds and drops OTPs under load (15-20% failure rate).
+VoIP often runs 5 to 10+ seconds and frequently drops OTPs under load.
 That unreliability is what breaks flows.

 5Can I integrate this into bots or RPA tools?